GiordanoSconti/NeoPixelController/README.md

 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)

 # Brightness Management:
-By changing "#define BRIGHTNESS" value, you can move the default offset of fadeToBlackBy, which corresponds to the global brightness as well.
-By default is 64, so when you need to change the brightness of the leds you need to keep in consideration this thing.
-If you want full control over the brightness, you need to set "#define BRIGHTNESS" to 255 in order to set "brightness" parameter freely.
+By changing "#define BRIGHTNESS_FADE_BY" value, you can move the default offset of fadeToBlackBy, which is 0 by default.
+When you need to change the brightness of the leds you have to keep in mind this offset.
+If you want full control over the brightness, you need to set "#define BRIGHTNESS" to 255 and "#define BRIGHTNESS_FADE_BY" to 0 in order to set "brightness" parameter freely.
 Keep in mind that by doing this, you set the global brightness at full.
-By the way, you have to change even the power settings, by default the power is limited at 5W (5V, 1A).
+By the way, you have to change even the power settings, because by default the power is limited at 5W (5V, 1A).

 # Important Settings:
 * ssidName = Name of your Network.